You might be surprised just how much potential a used beverage container has, and how many different things it can become.

 Aluminum cans are sent to the Novelis facility in Berea, Kentucky.
 There, the aluminum is shredded, melted and rolled into sheets to be cut into new aluminum products.

 - Small appliances

 Almost all the original material from steel containers is recovered during recycling.
-Steel is sent to Newco Metal in St. John’s, Newfoundland and Labrador.
-There, it is loaded onto trucks with other reclaimed steel and sent to markets throughout North America for production of new steel products.
+Steel containers are sent to American Iron and Metal (AIM) in Montreal.
+There, it is sold to markets throughout North America for production of new steel products.